oroinc/documentation/user_guide_sales_tools/customer_management/common_features_accounts.rst

 By hovering over the |IcMore| more actions menu to the right of the necessary accountm you can perform the following actions:

 .. image:: /user_guide/img/accounts/accounts_grid.png
+   :alt: Click on the menu to do some actions

 1. View the account by clicking |IcView|

 2. Delete the account from the system by clicking |IcDelete|

 3. Edit the account by clicking |IcEdit|

 4. Do inline editing for specific columns, such as account name, owner or tags, by clicking |IcPencil|

    .. image:: /user_guide/img/accounts/accounts_grid_inline_editing.gif
+      :alt: Actions in the account

 4. Merge Accounts by clicking |IcMerge|